 2 – Visit an Underground City

-I personally visited two underground cities: Ozkonak and Derinkuyu.
-Both were an incredible experience.
+I visited two underground cities: Ozkonak and Derinkuyu.
+Both were incredible experiences.
 Deryunkuyu is one of the biggest underground cities in Cappadocia.
-It reaches depths of over 85 metres and spans on 8 identified floors.
+It reaches depths of over 85 meters and spans over 8 identified floors.
 The entrance fee is 3 €.

 3 – Trek in the Red and Rose Valleys and enjoy the view from Sunset Point

-For over a thousands of years, the ridges have formed to create a unique landscape.
-The Red and Rose Valleys are one of the most incredible trek you can do!
-When you’re planning your visit, consider a 2 hours walk.
+For over a thousand years, the ridges have formed to create a unique landscape.
+The Red and Rose Valleys are one of the most incredible treks you can do!
+When you’re planning your visit, consider 2 hours for the walk.
 My advice is to start around 4 – 5 PM.
-It’s not to hot and you’ll end your walk just in time to admire the beautiful sunset on the panoramic spot.
+It’s not too hot and you’ll end your walk just in time to admire the beautiful sunset on the panoramic spot.
 Don’t forget to bring water to stay hydrated.

 6 – Uchisar and Ortahisar Castles

-If you’re thinking of a medieval looking like castle forget about it!
-Uchisar and Ortahisar are two incredible cities completely carved in two massive tuff formations that are still inhabited today.
-Although the external constructions are modern both cities preserved their charm.
-If you are visiting you definitely have to climb to the top of both castles.
-The view on the surrounding region is breathtaking!
-My advice is to do both.
+If you are visiting, you definitely have to climb to the top of both castles.
+The view of the surrounding region is breathtaking!
+If you have enough time visit both.
 Together with the hot air balloon ride, It’s the best way to have an aerial view of Goreme and its surroundings.